|Learn an overview of strategies for assuring your community efforts are sustained over time.|

 Strategies for financial sustainability

 No matter what other strategies you use in pursuit of financial sustainability, you will need to think about marketing your organization.
-Marketing, at least in a commercial sense, is a concept with which you are probably familiar.
 We've all seen commercials, giveaways, and sponsorships of events by corporations, but how about marketing by and for nonprofit groups?

-One of the best definitions of marketing for nonprofit organizations comes from the Amherst H. Wilder Foundation.
-In their words:
+One of the best definitions of marketing for nonprofit organizations comes from the Amherst H. Wilder Foundation:

 "Marketing is a process that helps you exchange something of value for something you need."